distkv-project/distkv/README.md

 ## Quick Started
 #### 1. Install Dst
-Running the scripts `scripts/install_dst.sh` will install the whole `dst` to your machine.
+Running the scripts `scripts/install_dst.sh` will install the whole `Dst` to your machine.
 ```bash
 ./scripts/install_dst.sh
 ```